Class IterableSubject

 public void isInStrictOrder()

-Fails if the iterable is not strictly ordered, according to the natural ordering of its elements.
+Checks that the actual iterable is strictly ordered, according to the natural ordering of its elements.
 Strictly ordered means that each element in the iterable is strictly greater than the element that preceded it.

 Throws: